-The new year edition of the Woodthorpe & Acomb Park Focus newsletter has been published and is now being delivered to homes across the area.
+The latest edition of our Focus newsletter for the Woodthorpe & Acomb Park area has been published, and is now being delivered by local volunteers.

 City of York Council is proposing to introduce a 20 mph speed limit on a section of Thanet Road, from the Gale Lane roundabout to St James Place.
 The proposal addresses safety concerns by requiring motorists to observe what are considered to be more appropriate speed limits on roads carrying high traffic volumes particularly during peak traffic periods.

 A map showing the proposed extent of the 20 mph zone is set out below.